Common Mistakes People Make Using Humidifiers

 Keep It Away From Your Bed:

 You should not place the unit too close to your bed even though you might think that's a good idea.
-If the unit spits out white dust, it will cover your bed and the warm mist can make your bedding very uncomfortable.
+If the unit spits out white dust, it will cover your bed and the warm mist can ruin your memory foam pillow and bedding very uncomfortable.
 You do not need the unit on top of you to get the benefits.

 Get A Unit That Fits Your Requirements: